adamhill/adamhill/README.md

-<h1 align="center">Hi there – I'm Adam Hill 🦿 </h1>
+<h1 align="center">Hi there!</h1>

+I'm [Adam](https://github.com/adamhill) 🦿, a dotnet developer based out of Texas

+I love mobile app development and delighting the user.
+Software is for people, not the other way around.

 - 🔭 I’m currently: looking for new opportunities

 - 💬 Ask me about: the dotnet ecosystem, C#, Xamarin & MAUI, WPF | clojure and LISP | 2D & 3D computer graphics

-- 🌱 I’m currently learning AI tools and frameworks: Python | smolagents | roo-code
+- 🌱 I’m currently helping write AI tools for IDE's – kilocode & roocode - learning a lot about Typescript and Visual Studio Code Extensions along the way

-- 🌱 Buffing my Apple mobile app skills learning: Swift, SwiftUI & Vapor
+- 🌱 Buffing my Apple mobile app skills learning: Swift & SwiftUI to build the most amazing and un-necessary app for the App Store - a digital slide rule! 😁

 - 📫 How to reach me: [email](mailto:adam.hill@gmail.com)  |  [Mastodon](https://hachyderm.io/@adamhill)  |  [Bluesky](https://bsky.app/profile/adam-hill.bsky.social)  |  [LinkedIn](https://www.linkedin.com/in/ahill/)  |  [Discord - Kilocode & Roo-Code](http://discord.com/users/333295558573817856)
 <!--